scality/s3blaster/README.md

 Then, all output files will be stored in the `./results/release/today` directory.

+### Plot manipulation

+There are two plot actions applicable for simulation results.
+Configuration info and results of a simulation is stored in an `.id` file whose prefix is same as stats files.

+* Re-plot graphs

+    All graphs of a simulation can be re-plotted with modifying on

+    - Prefix for output graph files
+    - Type of output files (pdf or png)
+    - Font size
+    - Font type.

+    CLI for re-plot:

+    ```
+    node lib/plotter.js --replot path_to_id_file --outputPrefixName <name>
+    --outputType <type> --fontType <type> --fontSize <size>
+    ```

+* Performance comparison

+    Performance of different tests are shown in a same file.
+The graph file contains two pages for latency and #operations/s performance metrics.

+    In each page, graphs are placed in a layout where each column corresponds to a request type, e.g. put, get

+    Each graph displays performances for an object size.
+The x-axis is number of parallel requests.
+Each curve in the graph shows performance of each test.

+    CLI for comparison:

+    ```
+    node lib/plotter.js --compare
+    path_to_id_file_test_1,path_to_id_file_test_2,path_to_id_file_test_3
+    ```

 ### Main input parameters

 There are multiple configurable input parameters as shown in